adct-the-experimenter/Door-To-Life/README.md

 This is a video game in which the player wins by finding a golden tile in a labyrinth.
 Avoid monsters and obstacles.

+Wear headphones to hear sound effects in 3D audio or use a 5.1, 6.1, 7.1 surround sound system with alsoft-config.
 ## Libraries Required
 - SDL2
 - SDL2 Image